tonton-golio/computational_physics/assets/quantum_optics/text/topic3.md

 # __3.2 Displaced vacuum states__
 Actually, there are three ways to define the coherent state.
 - Right eigenstates of the annihilation operator
-- States that mize the undcertainty relation for the two orthogonal field quadratures (which we didn't do :P)
+- States that minimize the uncertainty relation for the two orthogonal field quadratures (which we didn't do)
-- Displaced vaccum state
+- Displaced vacuum state

 This displacing method is closely related to a mechanism for generating the coherent state from classical currents.

-The displacement operator is difined as
+The displacement operator is defined as
 $$
     \hat{D}(\alpha)
     =